thunlp/Prompt-Transferability/README.md

 ## Transferability Indicators (Activated neuron)
 ![prompt_transferability](github_profile/activated_neurons.gif)
-Prompt can be seen as a paradigm to manipulate PLMs (stimulate artificial neurons) to perform downstream tasks.
-We further observe that similar prompts will activate similar neurons; thus, it can be a transferability indicator.
+Prompt can be seen as a paradigm to manipulate PLMs (stimulate artificial neurons) knowledge to perform downstream tasks.
+We further observe that similar prompts will activate similar neurons; thus, the activated neurons can be a transferability indicator.

 Definition of Neurons: the output values between 1st and 2nd layers of feed-forward network FFN (in every layer of a PLM) [Refer to Section 6.1 in the paper]